 Holding On to Summer Just a Little Longer

 I’m feasting on summer as much as I can before the baton is handed over to Fall.
 I’ve got the perfect recipe to help with this, these Slow Cooker Pulled Pork Sandwiches.
 They are the quintessential summertime eats.
-Hey, I could throw them in a picnic basket right now, load them on my bike and enjoy a nice country picnic under a shady oak tree.
+Hey, you could throw them in a picnic basket right now and enjoy a nice country picnic under a shady oak tree.

 What Makes for a Good Pulled Pork?